A Primer on Security of Quantum Computing Hardware: Introduction

 \textit{(Problem-5) IPs embedded in the quantum system:} Quantum chip and peripherals may embed multitude of IPs.
 For example, superconducting qubits from IBM and Rigetti may even though functionally look identical (i.e., use Josephson Junction and a capacitor), they may employ different implementation (e.g., microwave frequencies) and peripherals.
 The native gate sets may also differ.
-The hardware system and peripherals can be substantially different for another qubit technology.`Usage of third party tools and services within the quantum system present risks to these IPs.
+The hardware system and peripherals can be substantially different for another qubit technology.`Usage of third party tools and services e.g., frequent calibration of microwave pulse amplitude, phase and frequency to adjust for dynamic noise within the quantum system present risks to these IPs.

-\textbf{Contributions:} In this paper, we (i) review the basics of a quantum computing; (ii) outline various challenges and security vulnerabilities in NISQ computers; (iii) discuss attack models, countermeasures, and security opportunities relevant to NISQ architectures; and (iv) present future directions on quantum computer security.